 PPS Policy # Policy Response environment and minimize potential risks to human health and safety.
 For clarity, municipal sewage services and municipal water services include both centralized servicing systems and decentralized servicing systems. servicing for settlement areas.
 4.1.1 - Natural Heritage Natural features and areas shall be protected for the long term.
 There are no natural heritage features that impact the Site.
 4.2 - Water Planning authorities shall protect, improve or restore the quality and quantity of water by: b) minimizing potential negative impacts, including cross-jurisdictional and cross-watershed impacts; The Site is outside of the ERCA regulated area.
 4.6.1 - Cultural Heritage and Archaeology Protected heritage property, which may contain built heritage resources or cultural heritage landscapes, shall be conserved.
+The required support studies have been completed and summarized in Section 4.3.1 of this PRR.
 4.6.5 - Engagement Planning authorities shall engage early with Indigenous communities and ensure their interests are considered when identifying, protecting and managing archaeological resources, built heritage resources and cultural heritage landscapes.
 Engagement with Indigenous communities was included as part of the Archaeology assessment.
 Chapter 5.1.1 - Protecting Public Health and Safety Development shall be directed away from areas of natural or human-made hazards where there is an unacceptable risk to public health or safety or of There are no natural or human-made hazards that apply to this Site.
 There is no risk to the public. property damage, and not